 Extra Curricular Activities

-- GSCE practical rehearsals
+- GSCE and A level practical rehearsals

-- GCSE coursework club
+- GCSE coursework clinic

 - Stage Crew training

 - Project work in collaboration with various theatre companies and practitioners.

 Follow us on Twitter @gateacredrama and Instagram GateacreDrama

 For regular updates on department showcases and productions, please also see the Gateacre School Facebook page and school website.

 GCSE Drama - http://www.aqa.org.uk/subjects/drama/gcse/drama-8261 BBC Bitesize GCSE Drama revision https://www.bbc.com/education/subjects/zbckjxs